eic/EICrecon/README.md

 EIC Reconstruction - JANA based

 ## Build Instructions
-These are temporary as the build system and environment setup system needs to be better developed.
+These are temporary build instructions as the build system and environment setup system needs to be better developed.
+These include building all of the dependencies.

-Setting the EICTOPDIR environment variable makes it easier to reference directories in the instructions below.
+Start by setting the EICTOPDIR environment variable.
+This makes it easier to reference directories in the instructions below.
 Set this to a directory where you want to build and keep the software.
 If you wish to use your current directory then just do this:
 ~~~
 export EICTOPDIR=${PWD}
 ~~~